rossng/docs/source/includes/container/steps-configure-keycloak-identity-management.rst

    .. tab-item:: Environment Variables

-      Set the following :ref:`environment variables <minio-server-envvar-external-identity-management-openid>` in the appropriate configuration location, such as ``/etc/default/minio``.
+      Set the following :ref:`environment variables <minio-server-envvar-external-identity-management-openid>` prior to starting the container using the ``-e ENVVAR=VALUE`` flag.

       The following example code sets the minimum required environment variables related to configuring Keycloak as an external identity management provider.
       Replace the suffix ``_KEYCLOAK`` with a unique identifier for this Keycloak configuration.

       .. code-block:: shell
          :class: copyable